-On smaller islands, including Nukufetau, Nanumanga, and Vaitupu, Jehovah's Witnesses said they and other minority religious groups were perceived by residents as being outside of traditional norms.
+According to Jehovah's Witnesses, residents on the smaller islands outside the capital, including Nukufetau, Nanumanga, and Vaitupu, continued to perceive minority religious groups as being outside of traditional norms.
 Local traditional leaders of the island of Vaitupu sometimes discouraged groups from proselytizing and withheld approval for meetings, stating nontraditional religious groups other than the EKT and the Seventh-day Adventists might disrupt traditional societal structures.
 Jehovah's Witnesses stated they conducted meetings online during the year without interference.
-In the outer islands, many religious groups continued to operate out of individual homes without formal approval as their members were few and from the same family.
+In the outer islands, many religious groups continued to operate out of individual homes without formal approval, as their members were few and from the same family.